EmployersIndividuals

 The apprenticeship minimum wage is the basic hourly amount employers must pay apprentices.
 The minimum pay depends on your age and how long you’ve been an apprentice.

-For example, the current apprentice wage for those aged 16-18 is £4.81 per hour.
+For example, in 2024, the apprentice wage for those aged under 18 is £6.40 per hour.
 But if you’re 19 or over and have completed your first year, you’re entitled to the National Minimum Wage(opens new window) for your age group.

-Here’s a breakdown of the minimum hourly wage for apprentices depending on your age and year of study:
+Here’s a breakdown of the minimum hourly wage for apprentices depending on your age and year of study.
+Note: these figures represent the minimum hourly wage for 2024.
+The 2025 minimum wages, which go into effect in April 2025, are also listed.

 Can apprentices earn more than the minimum wage?